turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Xbox, PlayStation: The WickedEngine.sln must be used with Visual Studio similarly to Windows, but with console extension files and additional instructions which are private now, but could be offered in the future.

+## Basic Runtime flow
+The general flow of Wicked Engine's operation is the following:

+- main.cpp: your entry point with all the platform-specific functionality
+	- `wi::Application::SetWindow()` is called once with operating system-specific window handle
+	- `wi::Application.Run()` is called in an infinite loop, each call is one "frame"
+		- `wi::Application::Initialize()` is called once if hasn't been called it before
+			- `wi::initializer::InitializeComponentsAsync()` will be called to initialize all engine systems in the background
+		- `wi::Application::Update()` is called every frame
+			- `wi::input::Update()` is called to read input
+			- lua script coroutines waiting for `update()` are resumed
+			- `wi::RenderPath::Update()` is called every frame if any RenderPath is activated on the Application
+				- wi::scene::Scene::Update() is called every frame if RenderPath is a RenderPath3D
+		- `wi::Application::Render()` is called every frame
+			- lua script coroutines waiting for `render()` are resumed
+			- wi::RenderPath::Render() is called every frame if any RenderPath is activated on the Application
+				- complex off-screen rendering logic is performed with multiple CPU threads (using mostly functions from the `wi::renderer` namespace)
+		- `wi::Application::Compose()` is called every frame
+			- `wi::RenderPath::Compose()` is called every frame if any RenderPath is activated on the Application
+				- simple rendering logic is performed on the main thread directly onto the display (swap chain)
+			- Application renders some info text on the very top like version, FPS, etc. if enabled (infoDisplay)
+		- Submit all GPU work on the main thread (`GraphicsDevice::SubmitCommandLists()`)

 ## High Level Interface
-The high level interface consists of classes that allow for extending the engine with custom functionality.
+The high level interface consists of classes that make up the general flow of Wicked Engine and allow for extending the engine with custom functionality.
 This is usually done by overriding the classes.
+The high level interface is not necessary to be used when coding in c++, but they provide a complete simple runtime logic that is maintained by Wicked Engine.

 ### Application
 [[Header]](../../WickedEngine/wiApplication.h) [[Cpp]](../../WickedEngine/wiApplication.cpp)
-This is the main runtime component that has the Run() function.
-It should be included in the application entry point while calling Run() in an infinite loop. <br/>
+This is the main runtime component that has the `Run()` function which is called every frame.
+It should be included in the application entry point while calling Run() in an infinite loop.
+The Application is designed to handle a simple game-like functionality, with switching to different game screens with fading and rendering to a single display.

 To use the application, the user should at least set the operating system window to render to with the `SetWindow()`, providing the operating system-specific window handle to it.
 This will be the main window that the application will draw its contents to.